-Having metastatic cancer doesn't mean you have a new kind of cancer.
-Metastatic prostate cancer in a bone in your hip is not bone cancer.
-The tumor will have the same type of cancerous prostate cells the original tumor had.
+It's still prostate cancer, even when it spreads.
+For example, metastatic prostate cancer in a bone in your hip is not bone cancer.
+It has the same prostate cancer cells the original tumor had.

 - Manage symptoms

 - Slow the rate your cancer grows